hpamanji/terraform-zero-to-hero-course/Day_02/02_multiple_providers.md

 Let's say, we want to create multiple EC2 instances in different AWS regions.

-We can achieve this with one configuration file instead of multiple configurations for each region.

-We can define multiple provider blocks within a single configuration file, each referring to a different AWS region.
-Terraform allows us to do this using the `alias` argument, which helps differentiate between provider instances.
+Terraform lets us manage multiple AWS regions within a single configuration file instead of creating separate configurations for each region.
+We can achieve this by defining multiple provider blocks, each specifying a different AWS region.
+To differentiate between these providers, we use the alias argument.
 In the example below, we are Creating EC2 Instances in Two Regions.
 We have to explicitly specify the additional provider name(aws.west) otherwise the default provider will be refered.

 ```cmd